MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/database/database-pitr-prod-sandbox.md

 3. Verify that the error has been resolved.

 For customers that are using version 8.0 or earlier:
-1. Review the Environment history of your source environment.
+1. Review the environment history of your source environment.
 Specifically, look for any "Platform and application binary package" that might have been deployed to the source environment and not the target environment.
 2. Apply this binary package to your target environment.
 3. Verify that the error has been resolved.

 ### Incompatible application versions between source and target environments
-The database refresh process (self-service or via service request) cannot be completed if the Application release of your source and target environment are not the same.
+The database refresh process (self-service or via service request) cannot be completed if the application release of your source and target environment are not the same.
 This is because the data upgrade process is not executed by database movement operations such as refresh, and data loss can occur.

-If upgrading your sandbox UAT environment to a newer Application version (for example, 7.3 to 8.1), be sure to perform the database refresh action prior to starting the upgrade.
+If upgrading your sandbox UAT environment to a newer application version (for example, 7.3 to 8.1), be sure to perform the database refresh action prior to starting the upgrade.
 After your sandbox is upgraded to the newer version, you cannot restore an older production environment database in to the sandbox UAT environment.

 Conversely, if your production environment is newer than your target sandbox, you will need to either upgrade the target sandbox prior to the refresh or simply deallocate, delete, and redeploy prior to performing the refresh.